Everything You Need To Know About IELTS

 The International English Language Testing System (IELTS) measures the language proficiency of a candidate who wants to study or work in a country that uses English as a primary mode of communication.

-The scores of IELTS are distributed into nine bands with the non-English user put in the first band and an expert English user put in the ninth band.
+The scores of IELTS are distributed into nine bands, with non-English users placed in the first band and expert English users put in the ninth band.

 Candidates can choose from two training methods:

-• IELTS Academic: The IELTS academic test is taken up by candidates who wish to apply for higher education in an English-speaking environment.
-The IELTS academic test assesses whether the candidate is ready for studying in a particular English speaking environment or not.
+- IELTS Academic: The IELTS Academic test is taken by candidates who wish to pursue higher education in an English-speaking environment.
+The IELTS Academic test assesses whether the candidate is ready to study in an English-speaking environment.

-• IELTS General Training: The IELTS General Training is for candidates who are migrating to English speaking countries for secondary education or employment.
+- IELTS General Training: The IELTS General Training is designed for candidates who are migrating to English-speaking countries for secondary education or employment purposes.
 IELTS General Training is also a requirement in Australia, Canada, New Zealand and the UK.
-The test focuses on basic English speaking skills and assesses if the candidate can survive easily in a native English country.
+The test focuses on basic English speaking skills and assesses whether the candidate can survive easily in a native English-speaking country.

 IELTS for Immigration

-IELTS is accepted as proof that a candidate is proficient in English language and can easily survive in a native English speaking country.
+IELTS is accepted as proof that a candidate is proficient in the English language and can easily survive in a native English-speaking country.
 Australia, Canada, New Zealand and the UK accept IELTS for candidates seeking employment in these countries.

 IELTS for Education

 IELTS is an acceptable proof of English proficiency in more than 10,000 universities worldwide.
-There can be countries that do not use English as a primary language of communication but can still require IELTS for some courses.
+Some countries do not use English as their primary language of communication, but they may still require IELTS for specific courses.

 IELTS for Work

-IELTS is a prerequisite in most English speaking countries that are looking for skilled professionals.
-The required proficiency levels vary between companies, professions, jurisdiction and countries.
+IELTS is a prerequisite in most English-speaking countries that are looking for skilled professionals.
+The required proficiency levels vary between companies, professions, jurisdictions and countries.
 It is up to an individual professional body to determine what IELTS band score is required for a particular profession.

 Test Format